skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > one-paragraph summary you see above.

 > It does make the story seem a bit flat when I do this, but when
-> turning a five-hour session into a narritive, you have to take
+> turning a five-hour session into a narrative, you have to take
 > whatever shortcuts you can find.

 They decide to tie up some other loose ends before heading for the